 Contact Andy.Bessler@nau.edu if you have any questions about any call!

 Registration instructions When you register for the GoToWebinar, please remember to include your Tribe, Region, or Organization in parenthesis after your last name.
-This allows you to see everyone on the call and prevents us from conducting a roll-call, ultimately saving everyone's time.
+This allows you to see everyone on the call and prevents us from conducting a rollcall, ultimately saving everyone's time.

 EPA Policy Call: Call in to hear updates from EPA on policies, actions, and tools relevant to Indian Country and Air Quality.
 Attend by clicking here.
 Thursday, May 19, 2 pm ET Mobile Sources Work Group: This monthly work group addresses all mobile source pollution issues.
 Attend by clicking here.
-Thursday, June 2, 2 pm ET IAQ Work Group: Join the bi-monthly calls of the NTAA IAQ work group.
+Thursday, May 12, 2 pm ET IAQ Work Group: Join the bi-monthly calls of the NTAA IAQ work group.
 Attend by clicking here.
 The call this week has been cancelled, so next call will take place on June 16 th at 2pm ET.
 Thursday, June 16, 2 pm ET Wood Smoke Work Group: Join this work group every other month to address wood smoke issues in Indian Country.
 Attend by clicking here.
-Thursday, May 26, 2 pm ET Alaska Air Work Group: Join this work group to hear updates from EPA and Alaskans working on air Wednesday, May 25, 10 am AK quality.
-Contact andy.bessler@nau.edu to join the call! or 2 pm ET Can:
+Thursday, May 19, 2 pm ET

+Alaska Air Work Group: Join this work group to hear updates from EPA and Alaskans working on air quality.
+Contact andy.bessler@nau.edu to join the call!